Rezve/kodvel/readme.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## TODO LSIT
+* Utility function for base URL
 * Form validation
 * Database support
 * Simple database helper method
-* Complete this Documentation
+* Completing this Documentation.

 ## Versioning